Joins of closed sublocales are not always a coframe: The counterexample

 We will call a locale $L$ \emph{symmetric} if its satisfies any of the equivalent conditions of Proposition~\ref{weaksubScL}.
 This terminology will be justified in what follows.
 Recall that a topological space is said to be \emph{symmetric} if its specialization preorder is symmetric (i.e. an equivalence relation).
 It is a weak separation axiom, which together with the $T_0$-axiom is equivalent to the $T_1$-property of spaces.

 We end up with the observation that symmetric locales are a localic generalization of the well-known notion of symmetric space.
 Given a topological space $X$, we denote by $U_c(X)$ the set of unions of closed subspaces of $X$.
-Clearly, $U_c(X)$ is closed under the formation of arbitrary joins in in $\mathcal{P}(X)$, and moreover it is also closed under arbitrary meets because of the complete distributivity of $\mathcal{P}(X)$.
-Hence $U_c(X)$ is both a frame and a coframe, and it is anti-isomorphic to the lattice of saturated subsets of $X$.
+Clearly, $U_c(X)$ is closed under the formation of arbitrary joins in $\mathcal{P}(X)$, and moreover it is also closed under arbitrary meets because of the complete distributivity of $\mathcal{P}(X)$.
+Hence $U_c(X)$ is both a frame and a coframe, and it is anti-isomorphic to the lattice of saturated subsets of $X$ (recall that a subspace of $X$ is \emph{saturated} if it is an intersection of open subspaces of $X$).

 \begin{proposition} Let $X$ be a space.
 Then the following are equivalent: \begin{enumerate} \item $X$ is symmetric; \item $U_c(X)$ is a Boolean algebra; \item $U_c(X)$ is weakly subfit; \item Every proper open subspace of $X$ is contained in a proper join of closed subspaces; \item Every proper open dense subspace of $X$ is contained in a proper join of closed subspaces. \end{enumerate} \end{proposition}